Payne-in-Bahrain/u2_lessons_express_consuming_apis/README.md

 ## What is an API?

 An API(Application Programming Interface) allows different software systems to communicate with each other.
-In this lesson, we will focus on consuming a public API to retrieve and display dog images.
+In this lesson, we will focus on consuming a public API to retrieve and display cat images.

 ## Express App Setup